DavidMertz/RegEx_Puzzles/book.md

 indefinitely many primes along the way.
 This same problem would occur for every other sequential prime-finding algorithm.
-There do exist direct primality tests that do not iterate through the smaller primes, such as the probabalistic Miller–Rabin test[^fn-grh] or the deterministic Agrawal–Kayal–Saxena test.
+There do exist direct primality tests that do not iterate through the smaller primes, such as the probabilistic Miller–Rabin test[^fn-grh] or the deterministic Agrawal–Kayal–Saxena test.
 However, all of those require mathematical calculations that are not possible in regular expressions.

 [^fn-grh]: The Miller-Rabin test can be made deterministic if the Generalized Riemann hypothesis holds.

 \newpage